HiF-VLA: Hindsight, Insight and Foresight through Motion Representation for Vision-Language-Action Models: Introduction

 Building on the principle of motion as a compact representation of history, we argue that robust decision-making requires bidirectional temporal reasoning, connecting the past to the future.
 An intelligent agent must possess \textbf{hindsight}, the ability to interpret recent dynamics that led to its current state, grounding its decisions in verified past outcomes.
 At the same time, it must exhibit \textbf{foresight}, the capability to anticipate plausible future dynamics, enabling proactive, goal-directed behavior rather than purely reactive responses.
+Such bidirectional reasoning over past and future dynamics is also central to world models.
 We identify motion as the natural bridge unifying these two temporal dimensions.
 Consequently, we propose \textbf{HiF-VLA} (\textbf{Hindsight, Insight, and Foresight} for VLA Models), a unified framework that leverages motion to structure this reasoning process.
 As detailed in \cref{fig:primary}, HiF-VLA comprises three components: \textbf{1) Hindsight prior acquisition:} encodes historical frames into structured, low-dimensional motion vectors~\citep{jin2024video} as hindsight, preserving dynamics without redundant pixels. \textbf{2) Foresight reasoning with insight:} interprets task instructions and current observations to anticipate plausible foresight motions and latent action tokens. \textbf{3) Hindsight-modulated joint expert:} applies hindsight as a top-down constraint on foresight and action streams, which interact within the expert decoder to generate temporally coherent actions.
-As shown in \cref{fig:compare}, compared to methods that rely solely on frame stacking or subgoal prediction, HiF-VLA more effectively bridges \emph{perception}, \emph{dynamics}, and \emph{control} within a unified representational space.
+As shown in \cref{fig:compare}, compared to methods that rely solely on frame stacking or subgoal prediction, HiF-VLA more effectively bridges \emph{perception}, \emph{dynamics}, and \emph{control} within a unified representational space, forming a motion-centric World Action Model~\cite{ye2026worldactionmodelszeroshot}.
 This design enables an embodied “think-while-acting” paradigm, enhancing robustness, temporal continuity, and causal consistency in long-horizon manipulation tasks.

 Our main contributions are summarized as follows: \begin{itemize} \item We propose \textbf{HiF-VLA}, a VLA framework endowed with bidirectional spatio-temporal completion.
 By incorporating motion vectors as structured, low-dimensional temporal primitives, HiF-VLA explicitly expands the temporal receptive field, enabling temporally consistent and efficient action prediction while reducing redundancy. \item We propose a \textbf{hindsight-modulated joint expert} that unifies temporal and action representations within a unified space, enabling a “think-while-acting” paradigm for causally consistent and temporally coherent long-horizon motion generation. \item Extensive experiments demonstrate that our approach achieves substantial performance gains on widely adopted long-horizon benchmarks, while exhibiting strong temporal scalability and high inference efficiency. \end{itemize}